owlprotocol/contracts/packages/nft-launcher-contracts-lib/README.md

 The 0 tokenId will be represented by 0000 in binary.
 The library is desgined to read from right to left so 0*000* will represent an index in the animal array and *0*000 will represent and index in the color array.

 For example, tokenId 4 converted to binary would be 100 but padded until the maximum bit size would be 0100.
+0*100* represents the index in the Animal options array and *0*100 represents the index in the Color options array.
+0 in decimal is 0 and 100 in decimal is 4 so this tokenId represent and nft with a Red Rabbit.

 \*\*SpecieMetadata & SpecieTrait classes